foreachthing/Slic3rConfigPrettyPrint/README.md

 # Slic3rConfigPrettyPrint
-Prints the a Configuration-Report of a GCode File sliced with Slic3r.
+Prints a Configuration-Report of a specific GCode File sliced with Slic3r.

 ## REQUIRED
 ### Latex